-Implementing successful parallel I/O, including MPI-IO, requires the underlying support of a parallel file system (such as IBM's GPFS or Linux-oriented Lustre).
+Implementing successful parallel I/O, including MPI-IO, requires the underlying support of a parallel file system.
 This diagram shows why a traditional file system causes expensive inefficiency when users attempt parallel I/O without proper hardware support.

 One inefficient approach concentrates all read and write requests at a single I/O node (a).
 Another allows several nodes to read or write data (b), but only to separate (logically distinct) files that have to be somehow merged later.
 A parallel file system (c) not only supports I/O from many nodes at the same time, but also transfers the data to (different parts of) a single logical file, even if the file is "striped" across multiple physical disks (for safety, convenience, or speed).

 With MPI-IO, data moves between processes and files using a variety of specific read and write calls, all variations on MPI_FILE_READ and MPI_FILE_WRITE.
 You select from these many routines to address three independent aspects of parallel data access: positioning, synchronism, and coordination.